You can help your son by being aware of the development of his body and talking to him about it.

 - Give your son the vocabulary to talk about the scrotum and testicles.
 Explain that there are usually two testicles in the scrotum.

-- When he's about to reach puberty — usually around sixth grade — and you're talking about what physical changes to expect, explain how he can check the testicles himself.
+- When he's about to reach puberty — usually around sixth grade — and you're talking about what physical changes to expect, explain how he can check his testicles.

-- Keys C and Heloury Y. Retractile testes: A review of the current literature.
+- Keys C, et al. Retractile testes: A review of the current literature.
 Journal of Pediatric Urology.
 2012;8:2.